f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Interface / Optic Related Traps
 -------------------------------

-The SNMP traps below will correspond the the Digital Diagnostics Monitoring (DDM) that the F5OS layer runs to check the status and health of the fiberoptic trasceivers installed.
-The **show portgroups** CLI command in the VELOS chassis partition will display the current ddm thresholds for wanring and alarm as well as current values.
+The SNMP traps below will correspond to the Digital Diagnostics Monitoring (DDM) that the F5OS layer runs to check the status and health of the fiberoptic transceivers installed.
+The **show portgroups** CLI command in the VELOS chassis partition will display the current ddm thresholds for warning and alarm as well as current values.

 .. code-block:: bash